Training

 Benefits

 MON+ is proud to offer the only training with northern doctors as trainers.
-We stand out because of this team of experienced and specialized instructors with multiple field experiences.
+We stand out because of our team of experienced and specialized instructors with multiple field experiences.
 We therefore rely on the expertise of doctors, emergency physicians, midwives, ophthalmologists, nurses in an expanded role, pharmacists and nurse master instructors in resuscitation.

 Primary objectives